First published on this website in October 2011 and last updated in September 2021

 Another said, "Some good pointers, although with food and drink I find I need reminders to go and get a drink so that a) I don't dehydrate b) I don't get too stiff from sitting for too long.
 With all of these it's all about achieving a balance because they are all possible resources to benefit us, as well as possible distractions."

-These notes were updated in September 2019 with minor amendments throughout the text.
+These notes were updated in September 2021 with minor amendments to the text.